April 19, 2024

 Key requirements include the necessity for witness statements to contain only factual evidence within the witness’s personal knowledge, reference to relevant documents, adherence to best practice guidelines, verification by a statement of truth, confirmation of compliance by the witness, and endorsement with a certificate of compliance by the legal representative.

-Civil Procedure Rules form the backbone of civil litigation in the UK, providing a structured framework for resolving disputes through the court system.
-By promoting fairness, efficiency, and proportionality, the CPR ensures that cases are handled in a manner that serves the interests of the civil justice system and upholds the rule of law.
+The CPR form the backbone of civil litigation in the UK, providing a structured framework for resolving disputes through the court system.
+By promoting fairness, efficiency, and proportionality, the CPR ensure that cases are handled in a manner that serves the interests of the civil justice system and upholds the rule of law.
 Whether you’re a legal professional or an individual navigating the complexities of civil litigation, understanding and adhering to the CPR is essential for achieving a just and equitable resolution to your case.

 At EM Law, we are experts in civil litigation.
-If you need assistance or would like to speak to us, please reach out to our Sasha Bark Jones directly, or contact us here.
+If you need assistance or would like to speak to us, please reach out to our Sasha Bark Jones directly, or contact us.

 Further Reading